 Jessica read her first romance at the age of nine when she pilfered from a friend's mother's Harlequin Presents collection and was instantly hooked.
 Though her pilfering has passed, her weakness for alpha heroes and exotic settings remains.

 A New Jersey native, Jessica still resides in the Garden State.
 She is perpetually over-caffeinated in an attempt to keep up with her son and three energetic dogs.

-Jessica's areas of interest include most areas of romance, women's fiction, and romantic suspense.
+Jessica's areas of interest include most areas of romance, women's fiction, mysteries, suspense, and thrillers.
 She's particularly eager to grow her nonfiction list.
 You can find more specifics about what she's looking for on our Submissions page.